Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 many times this token occurs in that document (often known as frequency of that term or token).
 This is essentially a way to define the importance or value of this token in this document.
-Not all words are worth the same; in an article about economics, "free market" is more important than "social good".<!-- Comment: This is not a good example.
+Not all words are worth the same; in an article about sociology, "social" may be less important or informative than "inequality".<!-- Comment: This is not a good example.
 Why would this be true? --> Appropriately weighting^[Term weighting is an example of feature engineering discussed in Chapter [Machine Learning](#chap:ml).] and calibrating words is important for both human and machine